drarwood/bgex/README.md

 # create directory to mount project to (e.g. call it "project")
 mkdir project

-### At this point, you may want to consider snapshotting because you will have to do the the project mounting setup each time you start a new cloud workstation.
-You might want to do this before attempting to mount a project due potential issues with permissions later
+### At this point, you may want to consider creating a snapshot otherwise  you will have to do
+### the the project mounting setup each time you start a new cloud workstation.
+### You might want to do this before attempting to mount a project due potential issues with permissions later
-dx-create-snapshot --name "/Users/andy/dxfuse_cw_snapshot"
+dx-create-snapshot --name "dxfuse_snapshot"

 ### Mount directory
 dxfuse project "UKB_500k_WGS"